phorton1/Arduino-theClock3/docs/software.md

 After 30 seconds or so the last LED in the strip should turn
 <font color='green'><b>green</b></font>
-if you connected the ESP32 to your home Wifi in *B6.
+if you connected the ESP32 to your home WiFi in *B6.
 Connect to theClock's WebUI* above, or
 <font color='purple'><b>purple</b></font>
 if you did not and the clock is in *Access Point Mode*.